 IOT has been a huge hit in the tech industry for a couple of years now, but what’s mostly blocking the growth is lack of security among devices and attacks that can be fatal.
+Now million of devices are connected to the cloud.
+But what happens if the control of all these devices lands into the wrong hands.
+See below examples regarding things which are in our daily use.

 Let’s talk about a smart refrigerator.
 The great experience is that the smart refrigerator monitors your maintenance, keeps your device running well but imagine you come home one day and you have a text message on your phone which says we own your fridge, pay us five dollars in bit coin or all the ice cream melts.
 Unhappy kids!
 Your fridge is no longer your own.
 And what about a smart stove that can be blown up by a terrorist hacker.